 A resume is an opportunity for you to showcase and summarize your work experience and skills to a prospective employer.
 Resume formats vary, but you want to give employers a good understanding of your qualities within 20 seconds.
 Readability is key – don’t clutter your resume.

 It should begin with your name and contact information, such as a phone number and e-mail address.
 The rest of the resume has sections describing your education, experience related to the prospective job, other work experience, skills related to the position and honors and awards.
-List the most up-to-date and relevant information first.
+List the most up-to-date and relevant information first in reverse chronological order.
 Finally, you will need to create a separate references page.
 You will want to list about three references, who are previous employers and professors who know your work.
 And most importantly, be absolutely sure your resume is error-free.

-For more resume tips, visit the Career Services website.
+For more resume tips, review the COM/SPT Resume Checklist.

 - Cinema & Television Arts Example